magento/devdocs/guides/v2.0/release-notes/tech_bull_207-upgrade.md

 	`cp -R magento2-updater-10.0.2/*  update/`

-4. Now that you have copied over the patch related files to their appropriate locations, please remove unwanted file and directories by executing these commands:
+4. Now that you have copied over the patch-related files to their appropriate locations, please remove unwanted file and directories by executing these commands:

 	`rm -rf magento2-updater-10.0.2/`